d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word-embedding-dataset.md

 #@tab all
 #@save
 def get_centers_and_contexts(corpus, max_window_size):
-    centers, contexts = [], []
+    """Return center words and context words in skip-gram.""" centers, contexts = [], []
     for line in corpus:
         # To form a "center word--context word" pair, each sentence needs to